Using empirical research to make the U.S. justice system work better for everyone.

-The portion of the U.S. legal system that deals with people is in permanent crisis.
+The portion of the U.S. justice system that deals with people is in permanent crisis.
 80% of family cases have a lawyerless litigant.
 Average caseloads can require state public defenders to initiate, investigate, bargain or try, and/or appeal two cases per day.
 For individuals and families without lawyers, courts are complex, full of jargon, hard to navigate, and scary.
 The good news is that there are already many proposed solutions to these challenges.
 The problem is that we don’t know which of those solutions make a difference.

 What We Believe